 Fred Hutch’s undergraduate research programs are designed to provide authentic research experiences and mentorship for students interested in biomedical research.

-Fred Hutch offers eight-week mentored summer research internships to high school students who have completed the 11th grade and have a strong scientific interest and background.
-Shorter introductory summer programs for younger high school students are also available.
+Fred Hutch offers eight-week mentored summer research internships to rising high school seniors who have a strong scientific background and two-week introductory programs for younger high school students.